 The eight-story Residence tower provides housing that is safe, comfortable and convenient.
-Two Internet hookups are available in all rooms.
+Wireless internet access is available in all rooms.
 Students will share a large room with another person of the same gender, although some single occupancy rooms may be available.
 Common lounge areas and pre-paid laundry equipment are available to all resident students.
-Telephone is included.
+Local telephone is included.
 Students are responsible for their own bed linens, task lighting and accessory furnishings.